Why Is My Water Heater Leaking?

 Replace anode rod

 An anode rod sacrifices itself to safeguard the tank of a water heater.
 It attracts particles in the water that might corrode and degrade the metal components of the tank.
 The sacrificial magnesium anode rod is difficult to install and does not survive long (typically 2 or 3 years).
-They are known as sacrificial because they give up their lives in order to safeguard the tank.
+These types of rods are known as sacrificial because the rods give up their lives in order to safeguard the tank.
 An anode rod's life expectancy is shorter than that of the entire tank since it has a particular goal.

 Let ARS/Rescue Rooter Solve Your Water Heater Leak

-If you see a leak from your hot water tank and fear you need water heater repair service, call the expert plumbers at ARS/Rescue Rooter.
+If you see a leak from your hot water tank and don’t know how to fix a leaking water heater, call the expert plumbers at ARS/Rescue Rooter.
 Our plumbing experts will examine your tank for leaks, perform preventative maintenance, and help you determine if a new water heater installation is required.